anacornachi/grupo-24/README.md

 <br>

+# Nome do projeto
-# Cap 1 - A consolidação de um sistema
+Cap 1 - A consolidação de um sistema

+## Nome do grupo
-## Grupo 24
+Grupo 24

 ## 👨‍🎓 Integrantes:
 - <a href="https://www.linkedin.com/in/anacornachi/">Ana Cornachi</a>